 Keyboard Shortcuts to Paste Values in Excel

 Copy & Paste are all the common tasks that are performed every day at workplaces.
-One of the advantages in excel is we can choose a wide variety of pasting options, pasting only values allows us to eliminate any sort of formatting and formula from the copied cell to the pasting cell.
+One of the advantages in excel is we can choose a wide variety of pasting options; pasting only values allows us to eliminate any sort of formatting and formula from the copied cell to the pasting cell.
 Pasting values is the often used method among many paste special options.
-To perform this operation quickly and efficiently shortcut is the way.
+To perform this operation quickly and efficiently, a shortcut is the way.
 So in this article, we will show ways of pasting values using shortcut keys in excel.

 Examples to Paste Values in Excel

 Let us understand the excel shortcut paste values concept first.

 - Look at the below data first.